vuejs/vue-cli/packages/@vue/babel-preset-app/README.md

 ## Options

-- **modules**
+### modules

-  Default:
+- Default:
   - `false` when building with webpack
   - `'commonjs'` when running tests in Jest.

 Explicitly set `modules` option for `babel-preset-env`.
 See [babel-preset-env docs](https://github.com/babel/babel/tree/master/packages/babel-preset-env#modules) for more details.

-- **targets**
+### targets

-  Default:
+- Default:
   - determined from `browserslist` field in `package.json` when building for browsers
   - set to `{ node: 'current' }` when running unit tests in Node.js

 Explicitly set `targets` option for `babel-preset-env`.
 See [babel-preset-env docs](https://github.com/babel/babel/tree/master/packages/babel-preset-env#targets) for more details.

-- **useBuiltIns**
+### useBuiltIns

-  Default: `'usage'`
+- Default: `'usage'`
+- Allowed values: `'usage' | 'entry' | false`

 Explicitly set `useBuiltIns` option for `babel-preset-env`.

 The default value is `'usage'`, which adds imports to polyfills based on the usage in transpiled code.
+For example, if you use `Object.assign` in your code, the corresponding polyfill will be auto-imported if your target environment does not supports it.

 Note that the usage detection does not apply to your dependencies (which are excluded by `cli-plugin-babel` by default).
-If one of your dependencies need polyfills, you have three options:
+If one of your dependencies need polyfills, you have a few options:

-  1. Add that dependency to the `transpileDependencies` option in `vue.config.js`.
-This would enable the same usage-based polyfill detection for that dependency as well;
+1. **If the dependency is written in an ES version that your target environments do not support:** Add that dependency to the `transpileDependencies` option in `vue.config.js`.
+This would enable both syntax transforms and usage-based polyfill detection for that dependency.

-  2. OR, you can explicitly include the needed polyfills using the [polyfills](#polyfills) option for this preset.
+2. **If the dependency ships ES5 code and explicitly lists the polyfills needed:** you can pre-include the needed polyfills using the [polyfills](#polyfills) option for this preset.

-  3. Use `useBuiltIns: 'entry'` and then add `import '@babel/polyfill'` to your entry file.
-This will import **ALL** polyfills based on your `browserslist` targets so that you don't need to worry about dependency polyfills anymore, but will likely bloat your final bundle with some unused polyfills.
+3. **If the dependency ships ES5 code, but uses ES6+ features without explicitly listing polyfill requirements (e.g. Vuetify):** Use `useBuiltIns: 'entry'` and then add `import '@babel/polyfill'` to your entry file.
+This will import **ALL** polyfills based on your `browserslist` targets so that you don't need to worry about dependency polyfills anymore, but will likely increase your final bundle size with some unused polyfills.

 See [babel-preset-env docs](https://github.com/babel/babel/tree/master/packages/babel-preset-env#usebuiltins) for more details.

-- **polyfills**
+### polyfills

-  Default: `['es6.promise', 'es6.object.assign']`
+- Default: `['es6.promise']`

-  A list of [core-js](https://github.com/zloirock/core-js) polyfills to force-include when using `useBuiltIns: 'usage'`.
+A list of [core-js](https://github.com/zloirock/core-js) polyfills to pre-include when using `useBuiltIns: 'usage'`. **These polyfills are automatically excluded if they are not needed for your target environments**.

-  Use this option when you have 3rd party dependencies that are not processed by Babel but have specific polyfill requirements. **These polyfills are automatically excluded if they are not needed for your target environments specified via `browserslist`**.
+Use this option when you have 3rd party dependencies that are not processed by Babel but have specific polyfill requirements (e.g. Axios and Vuex require Promise support).

-- **jsx**
+### jsx

-  Default: `true`.
+- Default: `true`.

 Set to `false` to disable JSX support.

-- **loose**
+### loose

-  Default: `false`.
+- Default: `false`.

 Setting this to `true` will generate code that is more performant but less spec-compliant.